 There will be 4 different classes for the 2019-2020 school year.
 Todd is completing the fall volleyball class before Thanksgiving.

-Starting the week after Thanksgiving, on December 2, 2019, Todd will teach an 8 week SOCCER CLASS.
+Starting the week after Thanksgiving, on December 2, 2019, Todd will teach an 8 week SOCCER & FOOTBALL CLASS.
 This will be a FUN class for your kids of all ages!
 Open to kids ages 5-18, students will learn all the basic skills in soccer, preparing them for a lifetime of recreational soccer - one of the most common recreational sports in America.
 Todd has all sizes of soccer balls for all ages, enabling students to learn the skills with a ball appropriate to their size and strength.
 Every student should learn the soccer skills, not just to play soccer, but to develop motor skills, foot coordination, conditioning, and much more.
+We will spend 6 weeks learning "Futbol" (Soccer) skills, and then spend 2 weeks teaching basic "Football" (American football) skills!
+Students will learn the basics of passing, receiving, kicking, and punting the football.
+Nobody will be tackled!
 To REGISTER for the SOCCER class, click on SIGN UP above.

 In the second semester, Todd will likely teach a series of classes including Track & Field, pickleball, and some fencing.

 The cost of each of the Fundamentals of Sports classes is $100/student for check/cash, $105 for a charter school PO for the entire 8 week class.
 This is a bargain for quality instruction!
 High quality instruction in any sport from a qualified coach typically costs hundreds of dollars a month.

 To REGISTER for the current class, click on SIGN UP in the top buttons.
 After registering, mail your check or get your charter school PO set up before the first class.
 Registration fees are as follows: